In a Nutshell

 Credit Counseling

-Credit counseling allows you to take control of your financial lifestyle by empowering you with debt and money management, budgeting, and financial education materials.
+Credit counseling allows you to take control of your financial lifestyle by empowering you with debt and money management tools, budgeting techniques, and financial education materials.

 You'll work with a certified credit counselor who can help you determine a debt management plan based on your income and expenses.
 Certified credit counselors can also help you understand your credit report, as you gain access to the data for free when you work with a credit counseling agency.

-Maine residents with extremely low incomes who are in tight financial situations can access this debt relief option from nonprofit credit counselors at no cost.
+Maine residents with extremely low incomes who are in tight financial situations can access this debt relief option from nonprofit credit counselors, often at little to no cost.

 Bankruptcy

-Debtors and financial experts often dislike this debt relief option as it impacts your credit report for up to 10 years, limiting your access to loans in the future.
-However, bankruptcy can discharge or reorganize your debt payments depending on the type of bankruptcy your law firm files on your behalf.
+Debtors and financial experts often dislike this debt relief option as it negatively impacts your credit report for up to 10 years, limiting your access to loans in the future.
+However, depending on the type of bankruptcy your law firm files on your behalf, it can discharge or reorganize your debt payments.

 Chapter 7 bankruptcies will liquidate your nonexempt properties to repay your lenders.
-Debts that aren’t cleared through liquidation are discharged, and you get a fresh start.
+Debts that aren’t cleared through liquidation are often discharged by the time your bankruptcy case is finished, allowing you to get a fresh start.

-In Chapter 13 bankruptcies, debts are reorganized, and you get to repay them in three to five years.
+In Chapter 13 bankruptcies, debts are reorganized, and a repayment plan is developed that must be approved by the bankruptcy court.
+By reorganizing, you are often allowed to fully repay your debts in just three to five years.
 This option is for individuals earning a consistent monthly income who can afford to clear their debts without liquidating their assets.

 Debt Forgiveness

-Debt forgiveness entails debt cancellation once you enroll in debt forgiveness programs.
+Debt forgiveness entails debt cancellation once you enroll in one of several available debt forgiveness programs based on your job or the geographical area in which you work.
 Most debt forgiveness programs are administered by state and federal governments, including student loan debt forgiveness programs.

 Certain professions also qualify for debt forgiveness.
-For example, teachers who meet certain qualifications can earn forgiveness on their student loans.
+For example, teachers who meet certain qualifications can earn forgiveness on their student loans after a certain period of time making payments.

 Debt and Financial Hardship Resources

-The following resources are here to assist Maine residents in avoiding the harsh effects of debt and financial hardships:
+The following debt and financial assistance resources are here to assist Maine residents in avoiding the harsh effects of financial hardships:

 Temporary Assistance Programs